Zero Trust Security: Transforming Your Approach to Cyber Defense

 Cohesive Identity and Access Management (IAM)

-The Zero Trust framework is environment-agnostic, assuming that a threat coming from inside the network is just as likely as one coming from outside.
-A single, unified IAM platform, like PortalGuard, gives administrators or AD controllers full visibility into who or what device is gaining network access and what levels of permission that user needs to complete a task.
-In short, you cannot build a robust, functional Zero Trust network with strong IAM.
+“The Zero Trust framework is environment-agnostic, assuming that a threat originating from inside the network is just as likely as one coming from outside.
+A single, unified IAM platform, like PortalGuard, provides administrators or AD controllers with full visibility into who or what device is gaining network access and what levels of permission that user needs to complete a task.
+In short, you cannot build a robust, functional Zero Trust network without a strong IAM.

 Strong Multi-factor Authentication (MFA)